Skip to content

 • GitHub Actions as the stateless DR orchestrator (see ADR-0701).

-• A Cost Decision Service that checks cost artefacts before scaling or promoting the cloud environment (see ADR-0801).
+• A Cost Decision Service that checks cost records before scaling or promoting the cloud environment (see ADR-0801).

 You can use this runbook for: